 The course to the extent possible will be conducted in seminar form based on discussions, reflections, debates and interactions between the seminar leader and the students.

-When possible, outside experts will be invited to address the class.
-Regrettably COVID-19 limits the ability for in-person meetings and visits to federal buildings, think tanks and other Washington institutions.
-On-line and virtual contacts will be encouraged.
+Where possible and pertinent, lectures, readings and seminar discussion will be supplemented with in-class discussion with policy practitioners.
+Sadly, the persistence of COVID-19 limits our ability to visit centers of decision-making and influence that will include government offices, the Congress, think tanks, NGOs, multilateral and regional organizations and foreign embassies.